 Given the company had only just started their marketing department (the 1st marketing hire was made in parallel with our growth investment), we simultaneously brought in Wendy Yale, an M33 Growth Advisor, to help execute and drive improvements while the team got up and running.
 Wendy has 20+ years of experience delivering brand and go-to-market strategy for leading technology organizations.

 Wendy managed the website development with a digital design agency and coordinated content with the new marketing hire and the CEO.
 In just 6 weeks, they launched phase 1 of the new website to capture the inbound traffic from their big product announcement.

-W Energy more than 3x’ed their leads with a phase one rollout
+The company more than 3x’ed their leads in their phase one Q4 2018 rollout.